mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

         return observation
  ```

 Now we are ready to determine what will happen with each `env.step(action)` command.
 As I mentioned before the actions are the Cartesian position of the gripper plus a joint variable for both fingers.
 I am going to use  `pybullet.calculateInverseKinematics()` for calculating target joint variables for the robot.
-However, we gradually move the robot toward the desired Cartesian position using a variable called `dv` for smoother inverse kinematics output.  `p.configureDebugVisualizer(p.COV_ENABLE_SINGLE_STEP_RENDERING)` for better rendering.
+However, we gradually move the robot toward the desired Cartesian position using a variable called `dv` for smoother inverse kinematics output.  `p.configureDebugVisualizer(p.COV_ENABLE_SINGLE_STEP_RENDERING)` is also used for better rendering.
 For the sake of simplicity, the gripper orientation is considered to be perpendicular to the ground.
 I have converted the angles to Quaternion variables using `pybullet.getQuaternionFromEuler()`.
 In each step, I read the current Cartesian position (`pybullet.getLinkState()`) of the gripper and add the small variation toward the target Cartesian position, then calculate the joint variables for reaching to that new Cartesian position ( `pybullet.calculateInverseKinematics()`), then I apply those joint variable using `pybullet.setJointMotorControl2()`.
 After attempting to interact with the environment we run the environment for one time step (`pybullet.stepSimulation()`.)
 Then, I read the state of object, robot gripper and its fingers.
 I return the gripper and its fingers state as the observation but pass the state of the object as a diagnostic information useful for debugging.
 It can sometimes be useful for learning.
 However, official evaluations of your agent are not allowed to use this for learning since it's cheating!

-In the `step` function we also determine the `reward` and if the episode is `done`.
+In the `step()` function we also determine the `reward` and if the episode is `done`.
 They way I calculated the reward here is that, if the robot grasp the object and pick it up to a certain height (`0.45`) the agent gets `1` reward and the episode is `done`.
-This is how the final `step` function looks like:
+This is how the final `step()` function looks like:

 ```python
 def step(self, action):